Wild Ecosystem Deep Dive15 min read

 end

 Every test explicitly verifies that no write methods were called.
-The mutation was not executed.
-The database snapshot before and after the request is identical.
+The mutation did not execute.
+The database snapshot before and after the request is identical — a structural check that traces back to Schneier and Kelsey’s argument that an audit system must be able to prove the absence of action, not merely the presence of one6.

 Hard Ceilings vs Soft Limits